gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-glyphs.md

-Title: WebGL Text - Using a Glyph Texture
+Title: WebGL2 Text - Using a Glyph Texture
 Description: How to display text using a texture full of glyphs
 TOC: Text - Using a Glyph Texture